-- Whistle-blowing: The employee notifies the external confidential adviser of his/her suspicions of an infraction of internal and/or external regulations.
+- Whistle-blowing: The employee or stakeholder (the whistle-blower) notifies the external confidential adviser of his/her suspicions of an infraction of internal and/or external regulations.
 Infraction of these regulations is part of the responsibility of the employer and there is a proportionate public interest at stake.

-An infraction is not: An infraction does not concern a report of an undesired intimacy, personal complaints concerning the work, ethical objections towards Simavi’s normal activities or disclosures in relation to insider information.
+An infraction is not: An infraction does not concern a report of personal complaints concerning the work, ethical objections towards Simavi’s normal activities or disclosures in relation to insider information.
 In order to report such behaviour the employee should turn to his or her coach, Circle Lead or the internal confidential adviser.
-The names of the internal confidential advisers can be found in the Confidential Adviser and Complaint policy (18.104.22.168).
+The names of the internal confidential advisers can be found in the Confidential Adviser and Complaint policy (220.127.116.11).

 The aim of this procedure is to:

-- provide Simavi employees with the ability to report infractions or suspected infractions and to follow up such reports properly;
+- provide Simavi employees and stakeholders with the ability to report infractions or suspected infractions and to follow up such reports properly;

-- make it clear to the employees that they need not be afraid of disciplinary action or unfair treatment if they report (suspected) infractions in good faith in accordance with this procedure;
+- make it clear to the employees and stakeholders that they need not be afraid of disciplinary action or unfair treatment if they report (suspected) infractions in good faith in accordance with this procedure;

 - contribute to the development of a culture characterised by openness, accountability and integrity.